opoopop/CAS779-String-Process-Algorithms-Project/README.md

 ## Challenges Encountered
 For the design of alogorithm.
-When I have the **one step version** the time complexity become Non-fixed.
+When I have the **One Step version** the time complexity become Non-fixed.
 So when adjust some of the part of the algorithm the result become unpredictable.
-As I give a **block version** there exist a parameter making the time consumption different but I can not find a common way which make **block version** perform the best in all datasets.
+As I give a **Block version** there exist a parameter making the time consumption different but I can not find a common way which make **Block version** perform the best in all datasets.
 I can just use a intuitive way to explain this phenomenon as a trade-off problem.

 For the implement of algorithm.
 There is one part spend me some time to debug which is the function return a hash value of the whole subsequence(**ask_sqe()**).
 I use binary seach to locate the index and use prefix array to get the length I want.
 This step invlove different conditionals.
 Different conditions correspond to different parameters to the next recursion.
 The other part went well through coding as I properly use the property of hash function and segment tree.